w3c/publ-tests/lpf/package_processing/README.md

-# Test suite for the Lightweightt Packaging Format
+# Test suite for the Lightweight Packaging Format

 ## Content